Vortecsmaster/EA_PlutusExamples/V2_110/Demeter/1_JustValidators/src/HandsOn001.md

    1. one with datum with a number
    2. one with datum with a boolean
    3. one with datum unit
+5. Unlock the value from the UTxOs created on previous step 4
-5. Create the tx to unlock the UTxO with datum boolean
+   1. the UTxO with a datum with a number
-6. Create the tx to unlock the UTxO with datum unit
+   2. the UTxO with a datum with a boolean
-7. Create the tx to unlock the UTxO with datum number
+   3. the UTxO with a datum unit